-The year 2020 brought about many changes for conferences and professional development in the animal welfare sector, as online learning and meetings have now become the norm.
-With in-person conferences being cancelled as of March 2020, the annual Dr. Carol Morgan Memorial Award (CMMA) initially awarded to attend the national animal welfare conference that month was paused as the world transitioned to virtual gatherings.
+The past years have brought about many changes for conferences and professional development in the animal welfare sector, as online learning and meetings have now become the norm.
+With many in-person conferences being cancelled or going virtual since March 2020, the annual Dr. Carol Morgan Memorial Award (CMMA) also pivoted to enable veterinarians to attend professional development through virtual gatherings.
 The award has been given out since 2018 and was established by the Animal Welfare Foundation of Canada (AWFC) in honour of former BC SPCA board member Dr. Carol Morgan, a tireless advocate for animal welfare and ethical veterinary practice, who died in 2015.

-The 2021 CMMA will also be used to support online learning and has been award to P.E.I. veterinarian Dr. Laurie McDuffee.
-Dr. McDuffee will use the grant toward completing a course in the human-animal bond, offered in partnership by the North American Veterinary Community Learning Academy and the Human Animal Bond Research Institute.
+The 2021 CMMA was awarded to P.E.I. veterinarian Dr. Laurie McDuffee to complete online courses in the human-animal bond, offered in partnership by the North American Veterinary Community Learning Academy and the Human Animal Bond Research Institute.
 Upon completion of the course, she will have earned a certification in the human-animal bond.

 “The human-animal bond is increasing in importance in our daily lives and is a fundamental aspect of One Health,” she said.
 “With this award, I will improve my understanding of the science behind the human-animal bond and how to maximize the mutually beneficial relationship between animals and people.
 I will use this knowledge in my teaching and research at the Atlantic Veterinary College.”